mzabriskie/color.js/README.md

 __Static methods__

+* isHex(color) - Determine if a color is represented using HEX
+* isHsl(color) - Determine if a color is represented using HSL
+* isRgb(color) - Determine if a color is represented using RGB
+* isKeyword(color) - Determine if a color is represented using HTML keyword
 * median(color1, color2) - Get the median value of two colors
 * normalize(color) - Take any valid color format and get the RGB values
 * parse(color) - Parse any valid color and extract it's raw values